City Council (What We Do in the Shadows): Plot

 Guillermo (Harvey Guillén) leads the vampires to a group of virgins: a club of LARPers, which includes Jenna (Beanie Feldstein) and Jonathan (Hayden Szeto).
-The vampires leave, but Nadja (Natasia Demetriou) takes an interest in Jenna upon seeing her mistreatment by her fellow colleagues.
+The vampires leave, but Nadja (Natasia Demetriou) takes an interest in Jenna upon seeing her mistreatment by her colleagues.

 With the Baron (Doug Jones) demanding them to conquer the New World, the vampires are confused over whether he meant Staten Island or North America.
 Unsure of their plan, Colin Robinson (Mark Proksch) suggests that they should visit the city council to make their plans known.
 Nandor (Kayvan Novak) uses his turn to threaten the council into submitting to their conquest, but is rebuffed as the council only attends zoning ordinances.
 Laszlo (Matt Berry) decides to stalk the borough president, Barbara Lazarro (Marceline Hugot), intending to have her surrender.
 Nandor meanwhile approaches Lazarro's opponent, Doug Peterson (Richie Moriarty), placing him under his command.

 Nadja approaches Jenna at night, and upon thinking about it, turns her into a vampire.
 As a "gift" to Lazarro, Laszlo attracts and kills the raccoons that ate her garbage, putting them in front of her porch, shocking her.
 During the next council meeting where Lazarro shares her fears, Nandor commands Peterson to publicly threaten her life, causing him to get arrested by security.
 At her dorm room, Jenna's condition worsens as she excessively vomits.